kareem-ghazi/smart-surveillance-system/README.md

 This project is a smart surveillance system that could be used to recognize registered people on the system, detect how many people are there, or to monitor for suspicious or unknown people in a certain area.

-The system has been built in C++ using [OpenCV](https://github.com/opencv/opencv) along with a header-only library for the GUI called [cvui](https://github.com/Dovyski/cvui).
+The system has been built in C++ using [OpenCV 4.9](https://github.com/opencv/opencv) along with a header-only library for the GUI called [cvui 2.7](https://github.com/Dovyski/cvui).
 It utilizes the [Viola–Jones](https://en.wikipedia.org/wiki/Viola%E2%80%93Jones_object_detection_framework) algorithm for the facial detection.
 Additionally, it utilizes the [Eigenfaces](https://en.wikipedia.org/wiki/Eigenface) algorithm for facial recognition.
 The image processing runs on the CPU (a GPU port for this project exists as well using NVIDIA CUDA).

 ## Features